ADI-Academy/Exercises/week4/README.md

 my_friends = {'jonathan': 68, 'cesar': 62, 'nick': 100}
 ```

 2. Just like in the previous step, we'll iterate through all the entries in your dictionary and print out their names.
-(HINT: you can use `for key in my_friends` to do this).
+(HINT: you can use `for key, value in my_friends.items()` to iterate through the dictionary).
 However, this time we will add an if statement in each loop to check if their height is over 65 inches (or any other arbitrary number; I promise I have nothing against people above or below 65 inches).
 If the height is less than the threshold, [bold](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/b) their names and if under, [italicize](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/i) their names!
 Remember the following syntax:
 ```html
 {% if CONDITION1 %}
 ...